waqarrathore/kubernetes-guacamole-postgres/README.md

 cd kubernetes-guacamole-postgres

-./indb.sh (you will need to make this executable with a chmod +x indb.sh)
+./indb.sh (you will need to make this executable with a chmod +x indb.sh) this script invokes the postgres database container and inject the schema into the database for guacamole.
+There's a pause in play to allow the DB pod/container to come online Once the database has been initalised the rest of the components are loaded up.
+The pause is unintelligent (sleep 60 seconds) so it might go wrong depending on the oomph of  the cluster your rendering this on.

 The script changes the namespace context in kubernetes, so you should be able to view the pods for the app, run a "kubectl get pods"
 They'll be a minimum of 3, a guacamole one, a guacd one and a postgres one.